lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message uses Diffie-Hellman (DH) keys).
+senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message also uses where the recipient's KEM key).
 These fields MUST be used if required to uniquely identify a key (e.g., if more than one key is associated with a given sender name).
 The senderKID SHOULD be used in any case.

-Note: The recommendation of using senderKID was changed since [RFC4210], where it was recommended to be omitted if not needed to identify the protection key.
+Note: The recommendation of using senderKID was changed since {{RFC4210}}, where it was recommended to be omitted if not needed to identify the protection key.

-\< ToDo: Possibly add a protection mechanism using KEM keys. >

 The transactionID field within the message header is to be used to allow the recipient of a message to correlate this with an ongoing